(the above picture is Dave Kaul, acting as Safety for Compression during the 2010 event)

 Controlled Burn has always considered itself cutting edge when it comes to Safety.
 We have always prided ourselves on having positive relationships with local fire officials, and with obtaining all applicable permits, following all applicable laws, and doing everything in our power to convey to our community that fire spinning can be done in a safe and family-friendly environment.

-We consider ourselves innovators in developing and following safety guidelines and curriculum and hope to continue to be on the edge of ensuring that this stunning and beautiful, if dangerous art is given the respect it demands.
+Ten Controlled Burn members are Nevada State Fire Instructors (Level I) and work closely with the Nevada State Fire Marshal’s office to develop and implement safety protocol, and to export such information as needed in other jurisdictions.
+We consider ourselves innovators in developing and following safety guidelines and curriculum and hope to continue to be on the edge of ensuring that this stunning and beautiful, if dangerous, art is given the respect it demands.

 We have also created course materials to guide others on the path to doing things in a way that will perpetuate instead of limiting both our expression and the continued evolution of fire performance.